OpsHubProduct/OIM-Documentation/docs/connectors/plm.md

 # Known Behaviors and Limitations

-- Each synchronization run captures the latest version of the item at that time, not its full history
+* History-based synchronization is currently not supported.
+Each synchronization run captures the latest version of an item available at that time.
-- Some fields may appear as read-only in the mapping interface, but you can override this in the Metadata Details JSON if the field can actually be updated via APIs.
-Example, Status field.
-- Windchill does not report whether a field supports multiple values.
-Use the JSON configuration to specify the correct behavior for the field.
-- The integration can only sync attached files that are uploaded to an item using **Attach new local file** option.
+* The integration synchronizes only those attachments that are uploaded using the Attach new local file option.
-- Comments and discussions are not synchronized
+* Comments and discussions are currently not synchronized.
-- While you can read configured relationships, you cannot create or modify relationships through the integration
+* Relationship information can be read and synchronized, but new relationships/links cannot be created or modified through the integration.
-- New items created by the integration are placed in the base folder of the product container
+* Any new items created by the integration are placed in the base folder of the product container.
-- The folder field is read-only; items cannot be moved to different folders via the integration
+  * Once item created in base folder, items cannot be moved to a different folder through the integration.
-- Only fields that appear in an item's details tab are available for synchronization
+* Currently, fields that appear in an **Item's Details** tab will be synchronized.
+* Windchill does not always indicate whether a field supports multiple values.
+You can define the correct behavior for such fields in the Metadata Details JSON.
+* Some fields may appear read-only in the mapping interface.
+However, if the Windchill API allows updates (for example, the Status field), you can override this behavior in the Metadata Details JSON configuration.
-- The Metadata Details JSON cannot introduce entirely new entity types to Windchill, It can only modify or add fields to existing entity types, along with relationships.
+* The Metadata Details JSON cannot introduce entirely new entity types to Windchill, It can only modify or add fields to existing entity types, along with relationships.
+  * User can only configure Issue entity and its fields/relationships through Metadata Details JSON right now.
-- Product names containing a single quote (`'`) are not supported
+* Product names containing a single quote (`'`) are not supported

 ---